Our Governing Body

 - How well are the schools doing?
 Should/ could it be better?
 Are the pupils and staff being given every possible opportunity to develop and learn?

 - We oversee the financial management of the schools ensuring that the money is well spent.

 - Do the schools make the most of the money it has?

 How we do it:

-To support our strategic role, the governors carry out termly visits to the school to look at different aspects of school life and to check how the policies we discuss and approve at the board meetings, are being implemented in practice.
-This not only gives our governing team valuable practical understanding of how the school is performing but also gives us the opportunity to see how the (sometimes dry) paperwork we approve comes to life as our staff help the children to grow, learn and thrive.
+To support our strategic role, the governors carry out termly visits to the schools to look at different aspects of school life and to check how the policies we discuss and approve at the board meetings, are being implemented in practice.
+This not only gives our governing team valuable practical understanding of how the school is performing but also gives us the opportunity to see how the (sometimes dry) paperwork we approve comes to life as our staff help the children to grow, learn and flourish.
 Some governors will work alongside subject leaders to conduct book scrutinies or observe learning environments and how they are used; others will check the safeguarding or leadership aspects of the school.
-These visits give us first-hand evidence of how the Leadership Team are implementing the plan for the school and can see how the children are living out our school values which are so important to the ethos of Woodchurch.
+These visits give us first-hand evidence of how the Leadership Teams are implementing the plan for the school and can see how the children are living out our school values which are so important to the ethos of the schools.

 Governors act as a corporate group for the best interest of the schools and are responsible for policy making and review on a number of aspects of school government.
 Hard copies of all school policies are available by request from the school office.

 Following our incorporation meeting on 23rd January, we now have single governing body working across both Woodchurch and High Halden Primary Schools.